radicalbit/NSDb/docs/SQL_doc.md

 ## The Insert Statement

-Nsdb allows bit insertion making use of  Insert statement, whose syntax is similar to standard SQL insert.
+NSDb allows bit insertion making use of  Insert statement, whose syntax is similar to standard SQL insert.
 By the way there are some small differences meant in time-series concept that introduces value and timestamp fields.

 ### Simple Syntax